paladin-t/b8/docs/manual.md

 * `ABS(n)`: gets the absolute value of a number
 * `SGN(n)`: gets the sign of a number
+	* returns -1 for negative, 0 for zero, 1 for positive
 * `SQR(n)`: gets the square root of a number
 * `FLOOR(n)`: gets the greatest integer not greater than a number
 * `CEIL(n)`: gets the least integer not less than a number